sdbrody/prog4crosswords/shell_basics.md

 > ⚠️ 📖 Further Reading: [rm and rmdir](https://www.hostinger.com/tutorials/how-to-remove-files-and-folders-using-linux-command-line) ⚠️

 ## Reading and Writing Text Files

-### Ctrl-c
-If you run a command or program, and it misbehaves (e.g., is taking way too long, gets stuck in a loop, is dumping too much text to the screen), you can try to stop it by hitting the `ctrl-c` key combination.
-If this does not work, closing the shell window will usually kill any programs you ran from it.

 ##### `cat`: print out text file(s)
 To print out text files, use the `cat` command followed by a list of the file names (or just a single file). `cat` is short for "contcatinate", since it will print out the contents of the files, in order, joined together.